hihipy/hihipy.github.io/README.md

 **Why this discovery happened:** Surfaced during work on the per-room typing animations, when verifying that all glyphs in the cycling strings (Spanish accents, Catalan accents, full Greek script) would render in MonoLisa.
 Spanish/Catalan/Greek all confirmed present in MonoLisa; the room symbols were the surprise miss.

+### BUG-014: iOS Safari Translate prompt triggers on multilingual typing animation

+**Symptom:** When viewing the site on iOS Safari (and in some cases other browsers with translation extensions), an inline translation UI overlay appears at the top of the page.
+The overlay shows fields like "Original text" and buttons reading "Contribute" / "Cancel".
+This is not part of the site's design.

+**Cause:** The {{< typeit >}} animations on the homepage and all six room landing pages cycle through Spanish, English, Catalan, and Greek strings within the same DOM element.
+Safari's page-language detection sees four languages on a single page and treats it as multilingual content needing translation.
+The Translate page feature then injects its UI to offer translation.
+Other browsers with translation extensions (Google Translate, DeepL) can exhibit similar behavior.

+**Detection:** Inspect the rendered page on a device where the overlay appears.
+The injected UI does not match any selector in `assets/css/custom.css` or any Blowfish template.
+The strings "Original text" and "Contribute" / "Cancel" are Safari's translation interface labels.

+**Status:** Not a site bug.
+The behavior is browser-side and cannot be suppressed from the site without removing the multilingual content that makes the typing animation interesting in the first place.
+The overlay is dismissable via the browser's address bar UI (Safari: tap `ᴀA` icon → cancel translation prompt) or by disabling translation in browser settings.

+**Why this matters for the README:** Anyone troubleshooting an unexpected UI element on the site should first rule out browser-injected translation widgets before assuming it is a site rendering issue.
+This is parallel to BUG-011 (newly-registered domain blocks at the network level) — the symptom appears on the site but the cause is external infrastructure.

 ## 11. Configuration Files

 ### `config/_default/hugo.toml`